-NOTE: Host name variations.
-If clients connect to different variations of the host name, or if they connect to the host by its IP address, each of those variations needs its own Workspace ASM session with a matching name.
+Host name variations.
+If clients connect to different variations of the host name, or if they connect to the host by its IP address, each of those variations needs its own Workspace Automated Sign-on for Mainframe (ASM) session with a matching name.